EffectOrientedProgramming/book/Chapters/05_Testing.md

 ### The Console

-When you are using any ZIO output facilities such as `printLine`, the output is automatically captured by the `TestConsole`.
+When using any ZIO output facilities such as `printLine`, output is automatically captured by the `TestConsole`.
-It is always available from `TestConsole.output`, which produces a `Vector` of `String`.
+The captured output is always available from `TestConsole.output`, which produces a `Vector` of `String`.
 Each element of the `Vector` is an output line:

 ```scala 3 mdoc:testzio